fpgadeveloper/fpga-drive-aximm-pcie/docs/source/stand_alone.md

 Before running the application, you will need to setup the hardware.

-1. Connect one or more SSDs to the [FPGA Drive FMC Gen4] and then plug it into the target board.
+1. Connect one or more SSDs to the mezzanine card and then plug it into the target board.
    Instructions for doing this can be found in the [Getting started](https://www.fpgadrive.com/docs/fpga-drive-fmc-gen4/getting-started/) guide.
 2. To receive the UART output of this standalone application, you will need to connect the USB-UART of the development board to your PC and run a console program such as [Putty].
    * **For Microblaze designs:** The UART speed must be set to 9600.
-   * **For Zynq and Zynq MPSoC/RFSoC designs:** The UART speed must be set to 115200.
+   * **For Zynq-7000, Zynq UltraScale+ and Versal designs:** The UART speed must be set to 115200.

 ## Run the application